panzerdp/dmitripavlutin.com/content/posts/067-setup-react/index.md

 What a bit until parcel automatically loads all the dependencies (`react`, `react-dom`, etc).
 Note that parcel tries to load the latest stable dependencies at the time of installation.

-Finally your playground is available at http://localhost:1234.
+Finally, your playground is available at http://localhost:1234.
 Have fun!

 `parcel` watches for changes you make to the source files.
 As soon as you change the code, the application is automatically rebuilt and the changes are reflected in the browser.
 Pretty cool!

 ## 4. Customizations

-Let's see the common customizations you'd possible need.
+Let's see the common customizations you'd possibly need.

 ### 4.1 Add CSS

-Adding styles to your local playground application is really easy.
+Adding styles to your local playground application is easy.

 First, you'd need to update the `index.html` to link to the new external CSS file: